Egypt kicked off their World Cup 2026 campaign on Monday evening, securing a 1-1 draw against Group G rivals Belgium at Seattle's Lumen Field.

 Belgium are the standout team in Group G

-The Pharaohs may not have an entire squad of top-level players to select for each game, but a pairing of Salah and Marmoush would go toe-to-toe with almost any duo at the tournament.
+The Pharaohs may not have an entire squad of top-level players to select for each game, but a pairing of Salah and Marmoush would go toe-to-toe with almost any duo at the tournament, and they helped their team earn a point against the favourites to top Group G.

-Hassan's side were able to find the necessary moments to walk away with a point against Belgium, who are ranked ninth in the world by FIFA, and if they can repeat the trick in their remaining games then they could progress.
+Hassan's side were decisive enough to score and tenacious enough in defence to walk away with a draw against Belgium, who are ranked ninth in the world by FIFA, and similar performances in their remaining games could see them triumph.

-Looking ahead, Egypt will come up against 85th-ranked New Zealand next week, with the Kiwis having lost nine of their last 11 matches.
+Looking ahead, Egypt will come up against 85th-ranked New Zealand next week, with the All Whites having lost nine of their last 11 matches.

-Five days later, the Pharaohs are set to face a tougher test in 20th-ranked Iran, though considering their ability to hold their own against Belgium, they will be optimistic about their chances.
+Five days later, the Pharaohs are set to face a tougher test in 20th-ranked Iran, though considering their ability to hold their own against the Red Devils, they will be feeling hopeful.

 With that in mind, while the African giants will be disappointed to have surrendered the lead on Monday, a draw against what is likely to be the toughest opponent in their group will be seen as an overall positive.